You finally have an answer—your child has dyslexia.

 Take a Closer Look at What’s Happening at School

-Many parents assume the school will take it from here, but it can be helpful to ask a few simple questions, so you understand what support your child is actually receiving.
+Finding the right support for your child is an important first step.
+Many parents assume the school will take it from here, but it can be helpful to ask a few simple questions so you understand what support your child is actually receiving — and whether outside intervention may also be beneficial.

 You might start with: